lpereira/gomoku/README.md

 the -debugtype command line flag.
 The output is very crude and only intended for those developing the compiler itself.

-# Moving forward

-There are many things that can (and need) to be performed before calling this even remotely usable.
-Here's a short list of tasks and things that need to be implemented; it's by no means complete, and some of these tasks are way more challenging than others:

-- [ ] Reorganize the package in smaller files
-- [ ] Implement unit tests
-- [ ] Get pointer vs. value semantics as correct as possible
-- [ ] Implement type conversion
-- [ ] Implement type assertion (incl. type switches)
-- [ ] Implement basic Go data types (arrays, slices, and maps)
-- [x] Closures / anonymous functions
-- [x] Deferred statements
-- [x] Range-based loops
-- [x] Switch statement
-- [ ] Write a basic standard library for embedded devices
-- [ ] Memory management with garbage collection
-- [ ] Perform escape analysis to determine where to allocate things
-- [ ] Channels (including select statement)
-- [ ] Goroutines

 # FAQ